 Sea Holly.
 Apiaceae subfamily Saniculoideae.
 A long-lived, perennial herb with a long, well-developed tap-root and thick and fleshy rhizomes extending laterally from buried stems.
 Reproductive stems 0.15-0.60 m; lower part often root-like and buried in the sand; arial part pale below but with bluish tinge above, erect, robust, terete or sulcate, glabrous, solid and widely branched above so that the plant forms an open cushion.
 Basal leaves several; lamina 4-10 x 15-20 cm, leathery, glabrous, intensely glaucous, subrotund in outline and palmately 3(-5) lobed; base truncate or cordate; venation palmate and reticulate, the veins thick, prominent; margin thick, cartilaginous, with large spinose teeth; petioles about as long as the lamina, with swollen bases.
 Cauline leaves similar but sessile and progressively smaller upwards.
 Vegetative individuals c.15 cm tall, consisting of a few basal leaves.

 Inflorescence a dense capitulum with spiny bracts.
 Capitula borne at apices of stems and branches, globose to broadly ovoid; peduncles stout, 3.5-5 cm.
 Bracts 5-7, ovate to ovate-lanceolate, leaf-like.
 Bracteoles 2.5-4 mm, purplish blue, tricuspidate, spiny, longer than the flowers.
-Flowers 25-50, hermaphrodite, with nectaries on a disc at the base.
+Flowers 25-50, mainly hermaphrodite, with nectaries on a disc at the base.
 Sepals 5, 4-6 mm, exceeding the petals, bluish, lanceolate, with a prominent midrib which is excurrent as a stout spine.
 Petals 5, 3-4 mm, oblong, pale bluish white, emarginate.
 Stamens 5; filaments purplish to bluish; anthers yellow.
 Styles 2.
 Fruit a schizocarp, 8-14(15) mm, with persistent sepals, consisting of two mericarps each containing one seed; mericarps 6-7 mm, densely covered in narrow white scales and 5 ridges, the 3 dorsal ridges indistinct, the 2 lateral ridges more prominent and with air-filled cells.

 Eryngium maritimum is native to the British Isles, occuring widely on maritime sand and shingle.